-In 2020, out of 699 proposed transactions subjected to a thorough analysis by the Company Engagement and Compliance unit, 27 were rejected as they did not meet the conditions of our sector-specific policies.
+In 2021, out of 529 proposed transactions subjected to a thorough analysis by the Company Engagement and Compliance unit, 26 were rejected as they did not meet the conditions set out in our sector-specific policies.

-The bank takes steps to ensure that all the sector-specific policies are properly applied in practice by all our businesses and departments, with appropriate monitoring procedures.
+The Bank takes steps to ensure that all the sector-specific policies are properly applied in practice by all our businesses and departments, with related monitoring procedures.
 In addition, special vigilance is also applied to a dozen other sectors due to the sensitive nature of the countries in which the activities are carried out.